andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 royal palace, and moved the family 80 miles south to the city of Christiania.

 Christiania was a city constructed from whole cloth by King Christian IV of Denmark in 1624.
-After a fire destroyed the existing polity, Ol King Chris decided to rebuild across the river and, of course, named it after himself.
+After a fire destroyed the existing city, Ol King Chris decided to rebuild across the river and, of course, named it after himself.
 In 1877 the name was changed to Kristiania, which lasted until 1 January 1925 when it was again renamed to...
 Oslo.
 The fact that their capital city was